 What is Biomass?

-Biomass is a renewable energy, which is easily collected.
-It creates far less harmful gasses, such as methane and carbon dioxide, than fossil fuels.
+Biomass is a renewable energy, which is easily collected from waste products.
+It creates far less harmful gasses, such as methane and carbon dioxide compared to fossil fuels.
 It is clearly a fuel for the future.
+Biomass is the way forward to keep our environment clean and it is becoming a number one priority in all countries.

 Where does it come from?

-How does a tree turn into renewable energy?
+How does a tree turn into renewable energy or biomass?

 The process starts with our company undertaking tree work on a daily basis.
 The arisings are shredded and processed into a finished, usable product (wood chip), which then gets deposited at our yard.
 Once we have a large amount, Stobart Energy (which is the number one supplier of biomass in the UK) sends out a vehicle in which to collect it.
-The wood chip is then sent to various clients where it is burnt and used to produce electricity, and in turn produces hot water for use in heating systems.
+The wood chip is then sent to various clients where it is burnt and used to produce electricity - type of biomass, and in turn produces hot water for use in heating systems.
+It is a whole system of much better energy production while getting rid of waste products and saving the environment.

 What happens to the trunks of the trees?